-For the bookworm in your home – whether young or young at heart, make history come to life by immersing in the action with books like Secrets of Singapore, The Little Singapore Book, or What’s in the Red Box.
+For the bookworm in your home – whether young or young at heart, make history come to life by immersing in the action with books like Secrets of Singapore, or What’s in the Red Box.

 History is way more fun with hands-on learning.
 How about an afternoon of fun craft and games?
 Try making a mini display or diorama of historical Singapore.
 Experiment with related art projects; or play traditional Singapore games like feathered shuttlecock, chapteh, paper ball, kuti kuti, five stones, or zero-point!

 Is your child fascinated by food?
 Try ordering or cooking some traditional cuisine – Malay, Chinese, Indian, Eurasian or Peranakan – and serve up tasty morsels of Singapore history as you cook, eat and bond together.

 Finally, a teatime snack may just leave more than a sweet taste in the mouth.
 Offer some traditional kueh, iced gem biscuits, haw flakes, rabbit sweets, or kacang puteh cones filled with nuts, beans and crisps, all of which can be a good starting point to share some bite-sized pieces of Singapore history.